skyfox69/jsapi/README.md

 end
 ```

-The one and only positional argument of the `api_request_body` directive specifies the
-mandatory name of the reusable request body.
+The one and only positional argument specifies the mandatory name of the reusable request body.

-A request body defined by `api_request_body` can be referred as below.
+A reusable request body can be referred as below.

 ```ruby
 api_operation do